glankk/gz/USAGE.md

 _See also:_ [4 Issues with savestates](#4-issues-with-savestates).

 #### 2.7.1 Settings
-This menu provides advanced settings for macro recording. gz implements certain hacks to keep macros in sync (See
-[5 About frame advancing and recording](#5-about-frame-advancing-and-recording)).
+This menu provides advanced settings for savestates and macro recording. gz implements certain hacks to keep macros in sync (See [5 About frame advancing and recording](#5-about-frame-advancing-and-recording)).
 All hacks are enabled by default.
 Disabling the hacks can cause issues and desyncs, and should only be done if required.
 For example, when recording a